American Bar Association Section of International Law International Internship Program

 NALP Directory of Legal Employers

 NALP's National Directory of Legal Employers, a directory of the larger law firms in the U.S., is searchable via this site.
 The directory is searchable by employer name, location, size, practice area and more.
 Each employer's individual listing contains additional details about the firm, including salary, number of anticipated hires and class years for which they plan to hire, contact information and a link to the employer's NALP Workplace Questionnaire, with information about benefits, alternative work options, pro bono and more.
 Yale students can use the mail merge feature by providing their Yale email address.
+For more information on using this website, please see the Online Resource Tutorial on the NALP Directory.

 Contains information about New York's largest firms, including associate pay and layoffs, articles about the firms in New York Lawyer Magazine, and more general career advice.